DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-11-13-round-9-support-console-research-findings.md

 ## Methodology

-We carried out task-based usability testing with participants to test the main tasks that will be completed within the support console to manage claims.
+We performed task-based usability testing with participants to better understand the main tasks they must complete within the support console to manage claims.

 We used example CSV files, allowing participants to upload to the support console as part of the user journeys.